A gas grill and a pellet grill all in one. The answer to all your needs. Right?

 This grill, and no, I’m not going to repeat the name, is a pellet grill and a gas grill.
 It comes with a metal griddle that fits into the gas cooking chamber for extra cooking versatility.
 In fact, Pit Boss claims that this is

-an 11 in 1 cooking device.
+an 11-in-1 cooking device.
 One of those methods is barbecuing, whatever that means.
 The only way to look at a grill like this is to talk about the separate sections.
-We'll start with the gas grill because that is easier to explain.
+We’ll start with the gas grill because that is easier to explain.

-We have a 27,000 BTU three burner gas grill.
+We have a 27,000 BTU three-burner gas grill.
 The total gas grill cooking area is around 400 square inches.
-This means that as a gas grill it is low powered.
+This means that as a gas grill it is low-powered.
 Actually, it is very weak.
-It's here because you can get a gas grill made in China for very little money and then just tack it on the cart.
-There is a griddle that isn't bad, so you do get the flat top grilling functionality.
+It’s here because you can get a gas grill made in China for very little money and then just tack it on the cart.
+There is a griddle that isn’t bad, so you do get the flat top grilling functionality.
 Personally, I would have just skipped the whole open grill design and put in a better flat top.

-As for the pellet grill, it does have Pit Boss' new controller that is big and bright and Bluetooth and WiFi enabled.
-You have to be in the range of the grill to use the app, but it is an intuitive and nice looking controller.
+As for the pellet grill, it does have Pit Boss’ new controller that is big and bright and Bluetooth and WiFi enabled.
+You have to be in the range of the grill to use the app, but it is an intuitive and nice-looking controller.
 There is also the Pit Boss direct flame cooking capability in this grill.
 It will do higher temperature grilling and can sear a steak.
 Again, this just points out the redundancy of the gas grill next to it, though.
-Aside from that, the pellet section isn't huge.
+Aside from that, the pellet section isn’t huge.
 It will cook a pair of briskets, but not much more.
-Of course, most people don't need that much space.
+Of course, most people don’t need that much space.

 The Bottom Line

 This grill sells at Walmart for around $750USD.
 You get a pellet grill and a gas grill.
-If one fails, you have a huge piece of cooking equipment that you can't get full use out of.
+If one fails, you have a huge piece of cooking equipment that you can’t get full use of.
 There are a lot of parts, electronics, and that go into this product, for a very low price.
 Its real purpose is to sit on the storeroom floor looking impressive.
-For people who don't know a lot about outdoor cooking, it seems to be a full-function choice.
+For people who don’t know a lot about outdoor cooking, it seems to be a full-function choice.
 The truth is, you will use one section a lot more than the other.
 My recommendation is to get either a pellet grill or a gas grill and get one that is better quality.
 After all, a $750USD pellet grill is average at best.
 Carve out quality to add on the gas grill and you get a big pile of cheap grilling equipment.